 Community dynamics and stability

-During my PhD and postdoc life at UFZ and iDiv, my research has mainly focused on the importance of species interactions, especially predator-prey interactions, and how they are shaped by the nature of perturbations.
+During my PhD and postdoc life at UFZ and iDiv, my research has mainly focused on the importance of species interactions, especially predator-prey interactions, and how the nature of perturbations shapes them.
 I have designed experiments with microcosms consisting of bacterial prey communities and the protozoan predator Tetrahymena.
 Some of the questions I have been asking were: How do population dynamics and inducible traits of species correspond to the diversity and coexistence of the communities?
-What are the mechanisms which affect the dynamics, resistance, and recovery of species and communities?
+What mechanisms affect the dynamics, resistance, and recovery of species and communities?

 I also have worked with systems of different complexities.
 For example, we investigated the response of freshwater microbial biodiversity and functioning to nutrient elevations using semi-natural microcosms.